A Deep Dive into Technical Writing Platforms for Documentation Teams

 Cut your work in half: Content reuse means you write once, publish everywhere.
 Teams typically experience a 30-50% reduction in creation time with structured authoring.

-Actually collaborate: Multiple writers can work on the same project without stepping on each other’s toes.
+Actually collaborate: Multiple writers can work on the same documentation project without stepping on each other’s toes.

 Publish anywhere: PDF, web, help centers, mobile—whatever your audience needs.